The Vermont Statutes Online

 (3) A unit is appropriate for those purposes if it includes, together with other employees, an individual employed as a guard to enforce against employees and other persons rules to protect property of the employer or to protect the safety of persons on the employer’s premises.
 However, no labor organization may be certified as the representative of employees in a bargaining unit of guards if it admits to membership, or is affiliated directly or indirectly with an organization which admits to membership employees other than guards.

-(a) The Board shall have authority from time to time to make, amend, and rescind such rules and regulations, not inconsistent with this chapter, as may be necessary to carry out the provisions of this chapter.
+(a) The Board shall have authority to adopt, amend, and rescind rules as necessary to carry out the provisions of this chapter.

-(a) A petition may be filed with the Board, in accordance with regulations prescribed by the Board:
+(a) A petition may be filed with the Board, in accordance with rules adopted by the Board:

 (A) wish to be represented for collective bargaining and that their employer declines to recognize their representative as the representative defined in section 1583 of this title; or

-(B) assert that the individual or labor organization which has been certified or is being currently recognized by their employer as the bargaining representative, is no longer a representative as defined in section 1583 of this title.
+(B) assert that the individual or labor organization that has been certified, or is being currently recognized by their employer as the bargaining representative, is no longer a representative as defined in section 1583 of this title.

 (2) By an employer, alleging that one or more individuals or labor organizations have presented to him or her a claim to be recognized as the representative defined in section 1583 of this title.

-(c) In determining whether or not a question of representation exists, it shall apply the same regulations and rules of decision regardless of the identity of the persons filing the petition or the kind of relief sought.
+(c) In determining whether or not a question of representation exists, the Board shall apply the same rules regardless of the identity of the persons filing the petition or the kind of relief sought.

-(d) Nothing in this chapter prohibits the waiving of hearings by stipulation for a consent election in conformity with regulations and rules of decision of the Board.
+(d) Nothing in this chapter prohibits the waiving of hearings by stipulation for a consent election in conformity with rules of the Board.

 An election shall not be directed in any bargaining unit or any subdivision within which, in the preceding 12 months, a valid election has been held.
-Employees engaged in an economic strike who are not entitled to reinstatement are eligible to vote, under regulations of the Board consistent with this Act, in any election conducted within 12 months after the beginning of the strike.
+Employees engaged in an economic strike who are not entitled to reinstatement are eligible to vote, under rules of the Board consistent with the provisions of this chapter, in any election conducted within 12 months after the beginning of the strike.
 In any election where none of the choices on the ballot receive a majority, a runoff shall be conducted by the Board.
 The ballot shall provide for a selection between the two choices receiving the largest and second largest number of valid votes cast in the election.
-(Added 1967, No. 198, § 9.)
+(Added 1967, No. 198, § 9; amended 2023, No. 85 (Adj.
+Sess.), § 240, eff.
+July 1, 2024.)

 Representatives designated or selected for the purposes of collective bargaining by the majority of the employees in a unit appropriate for such purposes shall be the exclusive representatives of all the employees in such unit for the purposes of collective bargaining in respect to rates of pay, wages, hours of employment, or other conditions of employment.
 However, any individual employee or group of employees shall have the right at any time to present grievances to their employer and to have such grievances adjusted, without the intervention of the bargaining representative, as long as the adjustment is not inconsistent with the terms of a collective bargaining contract or agreement then in effect, provided that the bargaining representative has been given an opportunity to be present at such adjustment.
 (Added 1967, No. 198, § 10.)